 - New CockroachCloud clusters will now run CockroachDB v21.1.6.

-- CockroachCloud Free (beta) users can now perform bulk operations (
+- CockroachCloud Free (beta) users can now perform backups (

 RESTOREand CDC) with